pierrepeterlongo/unique_kmer_counter/README.md

   Number of distinct 27-mers: 2490500607
   ```

-This requires 32G or RAM.
+This requires 32G of RAM.

 # TODO and LIMITATIONS
 The program was written in a few minutes.
 But, as I did not find any equivalent, I'm happy to share it here.